PISAresearch/pisa/12-watchtower-API.md

 	*  MUST set `qos_data` according to [Quality of Service data](#quality-of-service-data).
 * MUST set `qos_len` equal to the length of `qos_data`.

-The receiving node:
+The client:

-* MUST fail the connection  if `locator` does not match any of locators the previously sent to the WatchTower:
+* MUST fail the connection  if `locator` does not match any of locators the previously sent to the server:

 * if `qos` was requested in `appointment`:
 	* MUST fail the connection if `qos_len` is 0.